rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 # leanpub-end-insert
 ~~~~~~~~

-Last but not least, the two optional functions to reset and change a password of an authenticated user.
+Last, but not least, the two optional functions to reset and change a password of an authenticated user.

 {title="src/firebase/auth.js",lang=javascript}
 ~~~~~~~~